Armor-Developement/Gimware/README.md

 ## Welcome to Gimware!

+# Note: Gimware Development
+I have stopped development on this because it is so annoying to fix every day, if you would like to contuine, clone the repo - 9/13/24

 Gimware is an open sourced mod for the game Gimkit.
 Feel free to submit pull request and fork the repo and add things!
 (Just no skidding)

 **Latest Update**